kevinspencer/tweetlinkr/README.markdown

 ## Usage

-./tweetlinkr the_twitter_user
+`tweetlinkr user`

-Where the_twitter_user is the user whose timeline you wish to fetch.
+Where `user` is the user whose timeline you wish to fetch.

-tweetlinkr will then display any tweets containing a link.
+`tweetlinkr` will then display any tweets containing a link.

 ## Dependencies

 Requires [Net::Twitter](http://search.cpan.org/~mmims/Net-Twitter-3.13008/).

+## To Do